TheThingsNetwork/lorawan-stack/README.md

 The Things Network Stack is an open-source LoRaWAN network server suitable for large, global public networks as well as smaller private networks.

-LoRaWAN is a MAC protocol for low-power wide area networks.
+LoRaWAN is a protocol for low-power wide area networks.
 It allows for large scale Internet of Things deployments where low-powered devices efficiently communicate with Internet-connected applications over long range wireless connections.

 ## Features